joshuaeckroth/csci431-website/notes/neural-networks.md

 Single layer perceptron networks can only learn linear functions, as before (except now there is a fuzzy boundary, matching that of the logistic curve).
 Each output neuron is independent of all others, so you can think of a single layer perceptron network as independent 1-perceptron networks.

 In order to be able to learn all possible functions, including XOR and everything else, we have to stack more layers.
 Each middle layer can combine outputs of the previous layer and thereby represent a more complex function.
-These complex functions are stacked, producing the ultimate arbitrarily complex function that best matches the data.
 The middle layers are called "hidden" layers because they do not directly relate to the output.

 ![MLP](/images/multi-layer-perceptron-network.png)

 ### Derivation of learning rule (backpropagation)

-Above, we computed the learning procedure (weight update function) for a single logistic neuron.
+Above, we computed the learning procedure (weight update function) for a single logistic perceptron.
 We can apply such a function to multiple perceptrons in a single layer, since they each activate and learn independently.
 However, learning is more complicated when hidden layers are involved.
 In this case, the output layer does not directly receive input from the training data; instead, the output layer receives inputs from neurons in an earlier layer.
 Likewise, a neuron that is not directly connected to the output cannot use the "loss" function to figure out the error for that inner neuron.
-Instead, the inner neuron must "propagate" the loss from the next layer back to the earlier layer.
+Instead, we must "propagate" the loss from the one layer back to an earlier layer.
 Hence, this technique is called "backpropagation."

-For an output neurone $j$, we can directly use the loss (desired minus predicted, squared) and the output $t_i$ of the previous neuron $i$ attached to weight $w_{ij}$:
+For an output neuron $j$, we can directly use the loss (desired value minus predicted value, squared) and the output $t_i$ of the previous neuron $i$ attached to weight $w_{ij}$:

 $$
 \begin{eqnarray}
 \frac{\partial L_j}{\partial w_{ij}}
 &=& \frac{\partial L_j}{\partial f(s_j)} \frac{\partial f(s_j)}{\partial s_j} \frac{\partial s_j}{\partial w_{ij}} \\
-&=& \frac{\partial}{\partial f(s_j)} (d_j - f(s_j)^2) \frac{\partial f(s_j)}{\partial s_j} \frac{\partial s_j}{\partial w_{ij}} \qquad \text{by definition of }L\\
+&=& \frac{\partial}{\partial f(s_j)} (d_j - f(s_j))^2 \frac{\partial f(s_j)}{\partial s_j} \frac{\partial s_j}{\partial w_{ij}} \qquad \text{by definition of }L\\
 &=& -2(d_j - f(s_j)) \frac{\partial f(s_j)}{\partial s_j} \frac{\partial s_j}{\partial w_{ij}} \qquad \text{chain rule}\\
 &=& -2(d_j - f(s_j)) f'(s_j) \frac{\partial s_j}{\partial w_{ij}} \qquad \text{chain rule} \\
 &=& -2(d_j - f(s_j)) f'(s_j) \frac{\partial}{\partial w_{ij}} \left( \sum_{i'} t_{i'}w_{i'j} + w_{0j} \right) \qquad \text{by definition of }s_j \\